Phase Group Categories of Bimodule Quantum Channels: Bimodule Quantum Channels

 \subsection{Explicit formulas for CPB maps}

-In this section, we see two algebraic expressions for bounded bimodule maps on the subfactors. \begin{proposition} Suppose $\mathcal{N}\subseteq\mathcal{M}$ is a subfactor of finite index $\mu$, $\mu>0$, and $\Phi$ is a bounded bimodule map on $\mathcal{M}$.
+In this subsection, we see two algebraic expressions for bounded bimodule maps on the subfactors. \begin{proposition} Suppose $\mathcal{N}\subseteq\mathcal{M}$ is a subfactor of finite index $\mu$, $\mu>0$, and $\Phi$ is a bounded bimodule map on $\mathcal{M}$.
 Then we have

 \end{proposition} \begin{proof} Note that for any $x\in \mathcal{M}$, we have

 Then the proposition is true. \end{proof} \begin{remark} We also study the case when the subfactor $\mathcal{N}\subseteq\mathcal{M}$ is non-extremal.
 Note that $\tau_{\mathcal{N}'}$ and $\tau_2$ are two faithful traces on $\mathcal{N}'\cap\mathcal{M}_2$.
 Then there exists a strictly positive operator $\Delta$ in the center $Z(\mathcal{N}'\cap\mathcal{M}_2)$ such that $\tau_2(x)=\tau_{\mathcal{N}'}(\Delta^2 x)$ and $\tau_{\mathcal{N}'}(x)=\tau_2(\Delta^{-2} x)$ for all $x\in\mathcal{N}'\cap\mathcal{M}_2$.
 The Fourier transform $\mathfrak{F}$: $\mathcal{N}'\cap \mathcal{M}_1\to\mathcal{M}'\cap\mathcal{M}_2$ and its inverse $\mathfrak{F}^{-1}$: $\mathcal{M}'\cap\mathcal{M}_2\to\mathcal{N}'\cap \mathcal{M}_1$ are defined as follows: